reflectClass/Kira-Widget-Options-Framework/README.md

 ## Kira Widget Options Framework
 There are 2 ways to include **Kira** into your project.
 First is by using it as a plugin; second is by embedding it in your project.

+#### Available Fields

+ - Text
+ - Textarea
+ - Color
+ - Select
+ - Radio
+ - Checkbox

 #### Creating Options
+Use the following fields inside `form` method like this:

     global $kira_widget_options_framework;

     // Text